danieleongari/cp2k_wfntools/README.md

 Consider:
 * a sistem with two fragments, we want to compute the interaction
-* the wavefunction of the fragmentA, a
+* the wave function / basis set of the fragmentA, a
-* the wavefunction of the fragmentB, b
+* the wave function / basis set of the fragmentB, b
 * the geometry of the fragmentA, A
 * the geometry of the fragmentB, B
 * by convention, A is the framework (or surface, bigger molecule) and B is the adsorbate
+* Aa and Aab, means the wfn of fragmentA with the basis set of A (a), or both A and B (ab)
+* the non-counterpoise-corrected interaction energy is: E=E(ABab)-E(Aa)-E(Bb)
+* the counterpoise-corrected interaction energy is: E=E(ABab)-E(Aab)-E(Bab)
+* E=E(Aab)-E(Aa) is the difference in the energy due to a better minimization of the wave function of the fragment A when the basis set of B is added.
+This value should be negative.

 ### Examples:
 #### 1) Print the formatted wavefunction: